SANDAG/ABM/src/asim/configs/README_configs.md

   - Since thing was applied in trip mode choice
   - Note that this has implications when performing estimation
 * `coef_cost_out` (not defined) was replaced with `coef_cost` in the MAAS utility calculations.
 Is this correct?
+* Made some changes to bike logsum calculations
+  - Old version had different logsums for male and female.
+Input data only has one logsum.
+Removed segmentation by gender.
+  - Bike logsums were separated by inbound and outbound.
+Since they don't vary by time of day, and if the path is the same, shouldn't the inbound bike logsum = outbound bike logsum?
+     - This change was made because it is easy to access _od_skims_, but no _do_skims_ object exists (only _dot_skims_)
+     - The logsum matrix is not symmetric about the diagonal, so this assumption doesn't really hold....
+  - Bike is available when the sum of inbound and outbound logsums < -999
+  - Bike time is not being used. bike time coefficient is calculated in pre-processor, but is not used anywhere...
+  - Same in trip mode choice except there's no inbound / outbound distinction

 ---
 Trip purpose